ThatRobVK/Tabletop-Theatre-Unity/CONTRIBUTING.md

 interfaces in the main.
 There are few places where classes are swapped out or common functionality handles multiple types of objects.
 Where this is the case, there is common functionality so this uses a base class and inheritance instead.
+E.g. see [WorldObjectBase.cs](https://github.com/ThatRobVK/Tabletop-Theatre/blob/3f5b0480a89b88434778288cf261988ea113923e/Assets/Scripts/World/WorldObjectBase.cs)

 Interfaces are used where calling other code I have created.
 Third party libraries often don't have interfaces, so direct dependencies are created.
-In many cases these objects are used directly in Unity.
+In many cases these objects are used directly in Unity, which makes creating a shim more difficult.

 #### Common functionality